 Of end-of-life textile waste that ends up in landfills and is often exported to developing countries, especially in Africa and Asia.

-Impact in the textile industry
+Impact in the textile collection and sorting

 Textile is a very complex and diversified material, of mixed composition, and there are many characteristics to detect and transmit in order to recycle or reuse it.
-The selection process is usually done by hand, with elevated costs and waste of time.
+The sorting process is usually done by hand, with high costs and waste of time.
 This makes the practice extremely expensive for textile waste collectors.
 The technology of Re4Circular allows to change this system: it is innovative and founded on the increase in efficiency and sustainability in the field, as well as the promotion of economic valorization of textile waste and its channeling towards eco-friendly uses.

 Click here to find out more on the topic